katersonnbert/gitnotes/Linux.md

 ### SSH keys

-- For some secure connections SSH keys are required e.g. to use the ssh option with github.
+- For some secure connections, specific SSH keys are required e.g. to use the ssh option with github.
 - if you are not familiar with PGP, read up on your trusty wikipedia page.
 - generate ssh keys: